 Toulouse-Lautrec, a journey through the Paris of the Belle Époque

-September 27, 2025 to February 22, 2026
+from September 27, 2025, to June 7, 2026

 The Museo degli Innocenti is hosting a new temporary exhibition delving into the figure of one of the most emblematic artists of the Belle Époque: Henri de Toulouse-Lautrec.